Mobius M. Mobius: Publication history

 Mobius M. Mobius first appeared in Fantastic Four #346, cover date November 1990, created by writer/artist Walter Simonson.
 Cloned managers for the Time Variance Authority that resemble Mark Gruenwald — and, later, Tom DeFalco — both longtime Marvel Comics writers.
-The most frequent recurring manager is Mobius M. Mobius, a Gruenwald clone.
+The most frequent recurring manager is Mobius M. Mobius, who is based on Gruenwald.

 Fictional character biography

 Mobius M. Mobius is a bureaucrat and middle management for the Time Variance Authority (TVA), who attempted to discipline the Fantastic Four for violations of the TVA's laws.

 Justice Might, Justice Truth, and Justice Liberty are three officers who aided Mobius in recapturing the Fantastic Four while they were running loose inside the Null-Time Zone.

-In Venom War, Mobius (appearing to be the MCU character as portrayed by Owen Wilson) and the TVA arrive on Earth-616 to arrest Jimmy Hudson, a character that had been displaced to Earth-616 from another universe.
+In Venom War, Mobius (appearing to be the MCU character as portrayed by Owen Wilson) and the TVA arrive on Earth-616 to arrest Jimmy Hudson, who had been displaced to Earth-616 from another universe.

 Variants

 Mr. Tesseract

 Mr. Tesseract is a past version of and subordinate to Mobius.
-He was assigned to reconstructing the lost data from Earth-616.
+He was assigned to reconstruct lost data from Earth-616.